 A 12-week-old may be able to sleep longer stretches at night if you follow their wake windows.
 However, a 3-month-old will not sleep through the night – they still need to be fed often to keep up with their growth and development.
 They often will sleep between 10-12 hours at night, with 3-4 wakeups for feedings.

 It’s important to remember your 3-month-old is still little, so their schedule will not yet be 100% predictable.
 This is why experts recommend you follow a sleep schedule that is based on wake windows and sleepy cues instead of the time on the clock.
-The Smart Sleep Coach app can help you follow wake windows for their age and recognize sleep cues – which is what ultimately will get them on a more consistent schedule!
+The Smart Sleep Coach's Smart Schedule helps you follow wake windows for their age and predict sleep cues – which is what ultimately will get them on a more consistent schedule!

 It is when you start with the 4-month-old sleep schedule that a more consistent and predictable schedule is more likely.
 Every baby is unique, so their circadian rhythm may develop at different times or speeds, too.